exoplatform/exo-documentation/docs/Calendar.rst

 .. note:: If no personal calendar connector is displayed in the Personal Calendar drawer, an information message is displayed.
    |AGENDA29|.
-   you can take a look on :ref:`Manage Personal Calendar <UserGuide.AdministratingAgenda>` for more detail about enabling and displaying Personal Calendars.
+   you can take a look on :ref:`Manage Personal Calendar <ManagePersonalCalendar>` for more detail about enabling and displaying Personal Calendars.